shinken-monitoring/mod-webui/roadmap.md

 Shinken WebUI - roadmap
 =======================

-The version current major version (2.x) of the Shinken Web User Interface aimed at improving (or developing) the following features:
+The current major version (2.x) of the Shinken Web User Interface aimed at improving (or developing) the following features:

 ## Layout:
 - clean UI layout